Anandaraj: Career

 Many years later, Anandaraj made a sudden switch to comedy in Mundasupatti directed by Ramkumar released in 2014 that had audiences falling off their seats and there had been no looking back since then.
 Anandaraj has become a hot favorite of young directors who write quirky characters for him which he performs with his signature style that has gained him a huge fan following in the younger generation of movie goers.

 Director Prabhu Deva offered Anandaraj the lead in the role and asked him not to react to anything, even though a baddie is expected to give exaggerated expressions.
 Prabhu Deva wanted Anandaraj to sport a certain look, so he underwent intense training for a year and lost about 12 kilos and fulfilled Prabhu Deva's expectation to get signed for Action Jackson (2014).
 He played a don in the film and his look was completely different from the one he had tried in the south, as he spots a lizard tattoo on his head.

 He joined Vijay Sethupathi and Nayanthara starrer Naanum Rowdydhaan (2015).
-Though Anandaraj doesn't play the main antagonist role, his character will have shades of grey.
-In Maragadha Naanayam (2017), he plays a character called Twinkle Ramanathan.
-His other films include Katha Nayagan (2017), Sathya (2017) and Gulaebaghavali (2018).
+Though Anandaraj doesn't play the main antagonist role.
+His other films include Maragadha Naanayam (2017) Katha Nayagan (2017), Sathya (2017) and Gulaebaghavali (2018).
 He's almost perfected the role of the comic villain.
 For the film Jackpot (2019), Anandaraj received Best comedian from Vikatan.
 He played a role in Bigil (2019) has expressed his disappointment over the filmmaker for the way he approached his character in the film in post production.
+He acted in Santhanam's films subsequently such as Biskoth (2020), Dikkiloona (2021) and 80s Buildup (2023).